pfunks/TCTest/test_faq.md

 For more advanced formatting, a guide describing the common markdown formatting syntax can be found here: <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown Cheatsheet</a>

+## How often can I post?

+You are allowed to post almost as often as you like.
+Currently, posts must be spaced 5 minutes apart.
+However, the community may not find value in users that are posting too frequently.
+Keep in mind what your audience will be interested in viewing, so that you do not overwhelm your followers with too much content.

+## How long can my post be?

+Post sizes are limited to about 64,000 characters including formatting.
+This is ample for most posts.
+If writing blogs, consider how much people are willing to read at one time.
+If you make your posts too long, readers may lose interest which may affect the amount of upvotes and rewards you receive.

 ## If posting in a language other than English, how will I get recognized?

 You can use language-specific tags to help you to reach the audience that speaks your language.